MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```cpp
 #define USE_WATCHDOG
 ```
-The hardware watchdog should reset the microcontroller, disabling all outputs, in case the firmware gets stuck and doesn't do temperature regulation.
+The hardware watchdog should reset the micro-controller, disabling all outputs, in case the firmware gets stuck and doesn't do temperature regulation.

 ### Watchdog Manual Reset
 ```cpp